Acting Dean: Mark Mistur

 Braasch, J.—Ph.D.
 Engineering & Music (Ruhr-Bochum University, Germany); architectural acoustics, psychoacoustics.

 Figueiro, M. G.—Ph.D.
-(Rensselaer Polytechnic Institute); light and health, human factors in lighting and energy efficiency.
+(Rensselaer Polytechnic Institute); architectural design and construction management.

 Garba, F.—M.Arch.
 (University of Pennsylvania); architectural invention/design processes, cultural/technological productivity, socio-ecological structures/hierarchies and their effects on the built environment.